grebtsew/StreamChannelAssembler/README.md

 # Testing

 Unit Tests are written using `Catch2`, they are linked to github actions.
-Tests will be built with the rest of the project.
+Tests will be built with the rest of the project. //TODO: update this

 # Examples